Boarding / lodging advice for seniors

 - How much is the rent?

-- How much do I need to pay before you can move in?
+- How much do I need to pay before I can move in?

 - Does the rent cover the cost of gas, electricity, water or telephone?
 If not, how will I be charged for them?